neuroquant/change-scores/README.md

 Gelman, A. (2020) Chapter 9.
 Causal inference using regression on the treatment variable.
 Advanced Regression and Multilevel Models

 Glymour, M.M., Weuve, J., Berkman, L.F., Kawachi, I. and Robins, J.M.
-(2005a) When is baseline adjustment useful in analyses of change?
-An example with education and cognitive change.
-American journal of epidemiology, 162, 267–278.

-Glymour, M.M., Weuve, J., Berkman, L.F., Kawachi, I. and Robins, J.M.
-(2005b) When is baseline adjustment useful in analyses of change?
+(2005) When is baseline adjustment useful in analyses of change?
 An example with education and cognitive change.
 American journal of epidemiology, 162, 267–278.

 Gollwitzer, M., Christ, O. and Lemmer, G. (2014) Individual differences make a difference: On the use and the psychometric properties of difference scores in social psychology.
 European journal of social psychology, 44, 673–682.